Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families

 It is also of interest to see how fast these estimators can be computed when sample sizes are very large, which is quite common nowadays.
-Using $\mbox{MATLAB}^{\copyright}$ R2023a software on a basic laptop (with Apple M2 8-core CPU, RAM 8GB, Mac OS), the MLE, oQLS and gQLS estimators of six location-scale families have been computed for samples of size $n = 10^6, 10^7, 10^8, 10^9$ and their computational times (in seconds) have been recorded in Table 4.1.
-Note that for all these distributions, oQLS and gQLS have explicit formulas (although they require inversion of medium-sized matrices), and MLE has explicit formulas for four chosen distributions but requires numerical optimization for Cauchy and Logistic.
-The conclusion is clear: the computational costs for oQLS and gQLS are on a par with the explicit-formula MLEs and at least 10 times less than those of optimization-based MLEs.
-This computational advantage is highly relevant in situations involving ``big data''.
+Using $\mbox{MATLAB}^{\copyright}$ R2024b software on a basic laptop (with Apple M2 8-core CPU, RAM 8GB, Mac OS), the MLE, T, H and gQLS estimators of six location-scale families have been computed for samples of size $n = 10^6, 10^7, 10^8, 10^9$ and their computational times (in seconds) have been recorded in Table 4.1.
+Note that for all these distributions, the gQLS estimators have explicit formulas (although they require inversion of medium-sized matrices), MLE has explicit formulas for four chosen distributions but requires numerical optimization for Cauchy and Logistic, and the T and H estimators are always computed iteratively.
+The conclusion is clear: the computational costs for gQLS are on a par with the explicit-formula MLEs and at least 10 times less than those of optimization-based MLEs.
+The T and H estimators perform similarly to non-explicit MLEs.
+The computational advantage of gQLS is highly relevant in situations involving ``big data''.